Resource Requirements

 Requirement Types

 • Backup Requirements: Resources for backup are required when data is transferred from volume snapshots to object storage or NFS file storage.
 While the backup requirements depend on your data, churn rate, and file system layout, the requirements are not unbounded and can easily fit in a relatively narrow band.
 Providing additional resources can also speed up backup operations.
-To prevent unbounded parallelism when protecting a large number of workloads, K10 bounds the number of simultaneous backup jobs (default 9).
+To prevent unbounded parallelism when protecting a large number of workloads, Veeam Kasten bounds the number of simultaneous backup jobs (default 9).
 The backup resource footprint is dynamic and scales down to zero when a backup is not being performed.

 Requirement Guidelines